andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/AFNI_Intermezzo_Uber_Subject.rst

 Setting up the Analysis
 ***********************

-Now that you are familiar with each of the preprocessing steps, we are ready to run these steps using the ``uber_subject.py`` graphical user interface.
-From the Terminal, navigate to the ``sub-08`` directory and type ``uber_subject.py &``.
+We are ready to run these preprocessing steps using the ``uber_subject.py`` graphical user interface.
+For now we will simply set up the script and run it; while it is running, you will read the following chapters which describe what each preprocessing step does.
+We will end by reviewing the output from each step and determining whether any steps need to be changed.

+To begin, open a Terminal, navigate to the ``sub-08`` directory and type ``uber_subject.py &``.

 .. note::